 Over the last several years, Abbott continued to take important strategic steps to shape the company for long-term growth.
 With the separation of AbbVie in 2013, Abbott created a new, better-balanced Abbott with leading positions in attractive areas of healthcare that are aligned with important global trends.
 In 2014 and 2015, Abbott made important internal investments across its businesses in new product development and manufacturing and supply chain infrastructure to strengthen our local presence in some of the fastest growing healthcare markets in the world, such as India and China.
-Abbott also reshaped and significantly strengthened its branded generics pharmaceuticals business with the acquisitions of CFR Pharmaceuticals in Latin America and Veropharm in Russia, while also divesting its developed markets pharmaceuticals business.
+Abbott also reshaped and significantly strengthened its branded generics pharmaceuticals business.
 These actions created a leading branded generics business with significant scale and focus in some of the fastest growing geographies, including India, Latin America, and Russia.
 2016 represented another significant year of shaping with the announced acquisition of St. Jude Medical, Inc. On Jan.
 4, 2017, Abbott completed the acquisition, establishing Abbott as a leader in the broad medical device arena and providing expanded opportunities for future growth.